BADeery/sandbox/content/articles/captain-planet/Captain Planet vs. Emissions.md

 ## What if we did it again?

 Not a nostalgia piece.
-Not an ironic reboot.
+Not an iconic reboot.

 But a genuine educational cartoon designed to shape the environmental lens of the next generation, *before* they’re the ones signing off on Scope 1, 2, and 3 emissions policies.